Peer review and collaboration with other writers is an asset for prompting new ideas and quality writing.

 In fact, they begin each project with extensive discussion about plot and structure, just so they can get clear on their goals.
 Once the first draft is typed up, they pass it back and forth multiple times — always rewriting, editing, and tightening the content.

-Their approach is a good example of why critique groups work so well.
-Also known as a peer review group, it’s a proactive way to get your writing critiqued by fellow writers.
-If done right, the peer review will improve your copy so it clearly expresses the point you want to make … and ultimately makes you look smarter.
+Their approach is a good example of why critique groups and peer reviews work so well for writing.
+These are proactive ways to get your writing critiqued by fellow writers.
+If done right, a peer review will improve your copy so it clearly expresses the point you want to make… and ultimately make you a better writer.

 - The reviewers of the copy can’t criticize it.
 Instead, they can only make observations and suggest improvements.